 - providing information to the courts and the New Zealand Parole Board to assist them in decision-making.

-Section 6 of the Act then sets out the detailed principles that guide the operation of the corrections system.
+The principles that guide the operation of the corrections system are that: